nealcrook/nascom/sdcard/NASdsk/README.md

 For the Arduino, I recommend getting one with a socketed DIL AVR chip.

-Use the notes in nascom_sdcard.ino and doc/nascom_pio.pdf and the photos to guide you.
+Use the notes in NASdsk.ino and doc/nascom_pio.pdf and the photos to guide you.
 There are about 20 wires to connect.

 ## Powering the Arduino